2017 Membership Benefits

 All members receive 25 percent off on books published by Cambridge University Press, and a discount of up to 50 percent on subscriptions to certain archaeological journals published by Cambridge.

-tDAR.
-Retired and Student members, members from countries with discounted membership rates, and members from Tribal Historic Preservation Offices can receive a voucher to upload ten files (totaling 100 MB) to The Center for Digital Antiquity.
+The Digital Archaeological Record (tDAR).
+Retired and Student members, members from countries with discounted membership rates, and members from Tribal Historic Preservation Offices can receive a voucher to upload ten files (totaling 100 MB) to tDAR.
 Learn more at www.tdar.org/saa/.

 Discounted JPASS plans through JSTOR.
 Members can save 50% on a yearly JPASS plan, for personal access to a selection from the JSTOR archive collections.
 The JSTOR archive collections currently hold 2,000 scholarly journals.
 With the discount, the fee comes to $99 and includes unlimited reading access and 120 article downloads.
 Members can purchase JPASS from JSTOR by logging into the Members' Only section of SAAweb and clicking on the 'Purchase discounted JPASS plan through JSTOR' link on the main page.
 Members must sign-up through the link posted on SAAweb in order to receive the discount.